twinnydotdev/twinny/README.md

 For FIM

-- The model must support the llama special tokens for prefix and suffix.
+- The model must support the llama special tokens for prefix and suffix if using codellama models.
 - Only use deepseek base models for FIM completions for example `deepseek-coder:base` and `deepseek-coder:6.7b-base-q5_K_M`
+- For stable-code `stable-code:code` has been tested and works for FIM.

 For chat